OUR TEAM

 Rummy Goodyear

-Rummy is a 9th grader at Crossroads School for Arts & Sciences who loves playing tennis and making music.
-He grew up in the Alphabet Streets of Pacific Palisades and lost his childhood home in the 2025 L.A wildfires.
-Looking for a way to channel the loss and help heal his community, he recruited hundreds of volunteers to make thousands of seed bombs for Altadena and the Palisades.
-Through the Seed Bomb Project, he hopes to gives youth who have been affected by fire and other climate disasters a positive way to take an active role in their communities’ recovery.
+Rummy is a 9th grader at Crossroads School for Arts and Sciences.
+He grew up in the Alphabet Streets of Pacific Palisades, and lost his childhood home in the 2025 L.A wildfires.
+He started the Seed Bomb Project to give youth who have been affected by fire and other climate-change-driven disasters a positive way to take an active role in their communities’ recovery.

 -